 An expanding body of scientific research supports the theory that global warming is currently affecting changes in weather patterns, average sea level, ocean acidification, chemical reaction rates, and precipitation rates, and that it will increasingly do so in the future.

-The climate and several naturally occurring resources (e.g., ground water, surface water, vegetation) within California (State) could be adversely affected by the global warming trend.
+Within the State of California (State), the climate and several naturally occurring resources (e.g., ground water, surface water, vegetation) could be adversely affected by the global warming trend.
 Increased precipitation and sea level rise could increase coastal flooding, saltwater intrusion, and degradation of wetlands.
 Mass migration and/or loss of plant and animal species could also occur.
 Potential effects of global climate change that could adversely affect human health include more extreme heat waves and heat-related stress; an increase in climate-sensitive diseases; more frequent and intense natural disasters such as flooding, hurricanes and drought; and increased levels of air pollution.

-According to the California Air Resources Board (CARB), total gross California GHG emissions in 2017, which is the most recent year for which GHG emissions are available, were 424.1 million metric tons of carbon dioxide equivalent (MMTCO2e).
-Error!
-Reference source not found. shows the statewide GHG emissions estimated by CARB for the years 1990 and 2017.
-In 2017, Transportation was the largest source of GHG emissions (41 percent), followed by industrial sources (24 percent), energy generation (15 percent), commercial and residential sources (13 percent), and agriculture/forestry (7 percent) (CARB, 2019).
+According to the California Air Resources Board (CARB), total gross California GHG emissions in 2019, which is the most recent year for which GHG emissions are available, were 418.2 million metric tons of carbon dioxide equivalent (MMTCO2e).
+Table 1 shows the statewide GHG emissions estimated by CARB for the years 2000 and 2019.
+In 2019, transportation was the largest source of GHG emissions (40.7 percent), followed by industrial sources (23.9 percent), electricity (14.1 percent), commercial and residential sources (13.7 percent), and agriculture/forestry (7.6 percent) (CARB, 2021).